AlexithymiaStudios/alexi-slots/user-stories.md

 - As a gambling fan, Stefan would like a settings page that asks for his name so that it is a personalized experience - just like Las Vegas.

+- As a gambling fan, Stefan wants to be able to have multiple user logins so that the rest of his family's gameplay does not affect his stats.

-- As a gambling fan, Stefan wants to track his total wins, which emojis have popped up, and which emojis have won in the past.
+- As a gambling fan, Stefan wants to track his total wins vs rounds played.

 - As a gambling fan, Stefan wants a slot machine game that includes at least three rotating images that will align after a few seconds to either have a winning match or a lose.